Let’s talk about Privacy

 Analytical cookies - Monitoring the performance of our websites:

 These Cookies collect information about how people use our websites and how the sites are performing, e.g. how many people visit, which pages are most popular and whether and where people see error messages.
 They also ensure we can pay our marketing partners correctly for users they refer to us.
-A few examples of the ways in which we use Analytical cookies:
+For ITV7, part of Sky Games, we use Google Analytics, from which you can opt out here, and find out how Google uses your data here.
+A few examples of the ways in which we use such Analytical cookies:

 - to identify trends about how people use our website;